trichards140/3502Tutorial/README.md

 Windows: `.\outputNameYouGaveToGCCEarlier.exe > .\outputFile.txt`
 Linux: `./outputNameYouGaveToGCCEarlier.out > ./outputFile.txt`

+Note:
+The output file will be created if it does not already exist.

 ##### Using Both

 `[Input To This File & Output From This File] < [from this file] > [into this file] `